Denmark–India relations: Purulia case

 In July 2012, the Government of India decided to scale down its diplomatic ties with Denmark after their refusal to appeal in their Supreme Court against a decision of its lower court rejecting the extradition of Purulia arms drop case prime accused Kim Davy a.k.a.
 Niels Holck.
 Upset over Denmark's refusal to act on India's repeated requests to appeal in their apex court to facilitate Davy's extradition to India, the Indian government issued a circular directing all senior officials not to meet or entertain any Danish diplomat posted in India.

-Investments

-Denmark ranks 26th among foreign investors in India.
-Danish direct investment in India during 2008 and 2009 was US$ 57 million and US$75 million respectively.